Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         a difference to the arrival time by an empty sample with duration delta
-     7. The duration of the sample signalled in the trun box SHOULD correspond to the duration of the metadata if the metadata is valid for a duration of time
+     7. The duration of the sample signalled in the trun box conaining the metadata
+        SHOULD correspond to the duration of
+        the metadata if the metadata is valid for a duration of time
      8. Empty samples, and fragments with empty samples